5 Tips for Timeless Kitchen Design

 I keep seeing headlines about the "death of the white kitchen" but make no mistake, white kitchens will always be classic.
 If you're worried about it being too cold or boring, this is where accessories come in.
 Add a colorful roman shade over the window, a bowl of fruit on the counter, or a patterned rug in front of the sink.
 This instantly adds warmth and character to your space.

-Shown Above: Cobham Handmade Tile in Latte
+Shown Above: Cobham Handmade Tile.
+Shop available colors here.

 4. Timeless Countertops